-We’re home to some of the world’s great talents: Pulitzer Prize winner Junot Díaz, digital media scholars-and-makers Fox Harrell and Nick Montfort, Hugo Award-winning science fiction writer Joe Haldeman, ethnographer T.L.
-Taylor, fiction writer Helen Elaine Lee, historian Rosalind Williams, and authorities on Chinese media (Jing Wang), classical rhetoric (Ed Schiappa), and science writing (Tom Levenson and Seth Mnookin).
+We’re home to some of the world’s great talents: MacArthur “Genius Grant” recipient Lisa Parks, Pulitzer Prize winner Junot Díaz, digital media scholars-and-makers Fox Harrell and Nick Montfort, ethnographer T.L.
+Taylor, fiction writer Helen Elaine Lee, Chinese media scholar Jing Wang, science writers Tom Levenson and Seth Mnookin, and many others.

 We also feature more than half a dozen research groups, where the humanities rise from the page and canvas into what we call “applied humanities”—work developed by faculty, staff researchers, and students who together produce games, tools for civic action, code for data visualization, workshops for collaborative documentary filmmaking, and much more.

 As you look through our degree offerings below, you might ask, “What’s in a slash?
 Is CMS/W one thing or two?”
 The answer is: yes.
 As an undergraduate, you’ll major in either Comparative Media Studies, Creative Writing, Science Writing, or Digital Media.
 As a graduate student, you’ll graduate with a degree in Comparative Media Studies or Science Writing.
 Likewise, your curriculum will be shaped to meet the requirements of those courses of study.

 And now the nitty gritty about the degree programs themselves, how to major, and how to apply…

 - Undergraduate Major, Minor or Concentration in Comparative Media Studies: for undergraduates already at MIT